jsafrane/openlmi-doc/doc/mof/CIM_StoragePool.rst

     The remaining usable capacity after the allocation of StorageVolumes, LogicalDisks, or child Storage Pools.
 This property is maintained here to provide efficient access to this information.
 However, note that it is possible to compute RemainingManagedSpace as (TotalManagedSpace minus the sum of SpaceConsumed from all of the AllocatedFromStoragePool references from this StoragePool).
 Note that SpaceConsumed remains useful to determine the amount of capacity consumed by a particular allocated element.

+.. _CIM-StoragePool-ReservedSpace:

+``uint64`` **ReservedSpace**

+    The amount of capacity used by the storage pool to store information about the configuration of the storage pool.
+The space is not included in the TotalManagedSpace of the storage pool.

 .. _CIM-StoragePool-SpaceLimit:

 ``uint64`` **SpaceLimit**